 Ms. Buchanan expects that more Public Defender Offices in California and throughout the nation will offer this additional resource to help individuals maximize their employment and education potential.

 The Clearinghouse project is a free service for those who have had their record sealed or expunged.
-The Foundation is a non-profit law firm based in Santa Ana, California.
+The Foundation is a non-profit legal foundation based in Santa Ana, California.
 Those interested in the project or utilizing the service can read more here: Criminal Record Clearinghouse

 Orange County is home to over 3 million people and is the second most populated county in California behind Los Angeles County.